Dwyane Wade: Rookie year (2003–04)

 Selected fifth in the 2003 NBA draft by the Miami Heat, Wade became the highest ranked of only four Marquette first round draft picks.
-Wade quickly emerged as a productive player, averaging 16.2 points on 46.5% shooting as well as 4 rebounds and 4.5 assists.
+He quickly emerged as a productive player, averaging 16.2 points on 46.5% shooting as well as 4.0 rebounds and 4.5 assists.
 After a 5–15 start, the Heat gradually improved to finish 42–40 and qualify for the playoffs.
 Wade served up outstanding postseason performances, particularly against the Indiana Pacers during the Eastern Conference Semifinals.
 Wade earned a unanimous selection to the 2004 NBA All-Rookie Team and finished third in Rookie of the Year voting (after LeBron James and Carmelo Anthony).
 He placed among the top five rookies in several statistical categories, including second in field goal percentage, second in steals, third in scoring, fourth in assists, and fourth in minutes played.

 In the first playoff game, Wade hit a running jumper with 1.3 seconds left in the final quarter to give the Heat an 81–79 victory over the New Orleans Hornets.
-Winning that series 4–3, the Heat faced the Indiana Pacers, who were the top-seeded team with the best record in the NBA.
+Winning that series 4–3, the Heat faced the Pacers, who were the top-seeded team with the best record in the NBA.
 The Heat lost the series 4–2.
 Wade became only the fourth rookie in the shot clock era to lead his team in points and assists during the postseason.

 Breakthrough year (2004–05)

 The Heat traded with the Los Angeles Lakers for center Shaquille O'Neal.
 Improving on their previous season's 42–40 record by 17 games, Miami went 59–23, leading the Eastern Conference.
 Wade earned a reserve slot in the season's All-Star Game; adding 14 points in 24 minutes of play.

 In the first round of the 2005 playoffs, Wade averaged 26.3 points, 8.8 assists, and 6 rebounds a night while maintaining a 50% field-goal percentage as the Heat swept the New Jersey Nets.
-In the second round he averaged 31 points, 7 rebounds, and 8 assists per game as the Heat swept the Washington Wizards.
+In the second round, he averaged 31 points, seven rebounds, and eight assists per game as the Heat swept the Washington Wizards.
 The Heat lost the Eastern Conference Finals 4–3 to the Detroit Pistons, the previous season's champions.
-Wade scored 42 points in Game 2 and 36 in Game 3 despite playing with sinusitis, the flu, and a knee strain.
+Wade scored 42 points in Game 2 and 36 points in Game 3 despite playing with sinusitis, the flu, and a knee strain.
 He suffered a strained rib muscle in Game 5 that prevented him from playing in the sixth game and limited him in the seventh.